 If a route continually has issues with drivers disobeying traffic laws, contact your local law enforcement agency.
 They can then patrol the area in question, issue citations and help reduce potential safety issues.
 A perfect example would be where drivers pass bus stops in hilly areas and wouldn’t have time to stop when significantly exceeding the posted speed limits.

 5. Re-Evaluate Old Routes

 Just because you’ve ran them for years, doesn’t mean they will be safe.
-The route from the 2018 Rochester, IN incident where three children were killed by an illegally-passing vehicle was ran 18,000 times without incident before the fatal incident happened.
+The route from the 2018 Rochester, Indiana, incident where three children were killed by an illegally passing vehicle was ran 18,000 times without incident before the fatal incident happened.

 6. Implement a Stop-Arm Camera Program

 While some may argue that a camera can’t stop an illegally-passing vehicle, they are wrong.
 While they may not stop everyone, they can mitigate the number of illegal-passers.
 The numbers show 99.8% of drivers who receive a ticket for passing a school bus do not repeat the offense.
 This is backed up by several studies showing drastic reductions in illegally-passing vehicles.
 One such study completed by Albemarle County Public Schools of Virginia showed there was an 89% reduction in illegally-passing vehicles after stop-arm cameras were implemented.
 Learn more about our School Bus Stop-Arm Camera Solution.
 Putting stop-arm camera systems on your buses can help to capture evidence of illegally-passing drivers.
 (PV photo)